-Another application of this technique is to use it to compute mixture models, which are far more powerful than a single Dirichlet multinomial model.
+Another application of this technique is to use it to compute mixture models, which are far more powerful than a single Dirichlet-multinomial model.
 In a simple mixture model it is assumed that each row in the dataset was produced by a multinomial coming from a single Dirichlet model in the mixture.
 Such a model could favor Dirichlets with high weights so that it looks like a fuzzier version of the multinomial mixture model.
 The Latent Dirichlet Allocation is more complex, since different points in each row could be produced by different distributions.
 The proposed algorithm, along with the expectation-maximization algorithm, could be used to build these.

 Finally, a parallelized map-reduce version of algorithm~\ref{alg:uv} (the precomputation) can be built.
-For accurately estimating a Dirichlet multinomial, a large dataset is overkill.
+For accurately estimating a Dirichlet-multinomial, a large dataset is overkill.
 But suppose that a mixture model is being computed with many Dirichlet clusters to choose from over a sharded dataset.
-In this case, a parellelized version of algorithm~\ref{alg:uv} becomes far more important.
+In this case, a parallelized version of algorithm~\ref{alg:uv} becomes more important.